cmusphinx/pocketsphinx/README.md

 SphinxBase anymore.
 This is not the SphinxBase you're looking for.
 All your SphinxBase are belong to us.

+There are some other dependencies that you may find useful in order to use the example code (though they are not strictly necessary to build and install).
+On Debian GNU/Linux and its derivatives (such as Raspberry Pi OS, Ubuntu, etc), you can install them with:

+    sudo apt install \
+        ffmpeg \
+        libasound2-dev \
+        libportaudio2 \
+        libportaudiocpp0 \
+        libpulse-dev \
+        portaudio19-dev

 To install the Python module in a virtual environment (replace `~/ve_pocketsphinx` with the virtual environment you wish to create), from the top level directory: